Kuuuube/PTK-led-sandbox/README.md

 App for working with Wacom PTK-1240 LED displays.

 ## Usage
 1. Make a 16 color format bmp image with a resolution of 64 x 128 px.

     [16 color bmp conversion tutorial using Gimp](https://github.com/Kuuuube/PTK-led-sandbox/blob/master/gimp_image_tutorial/gimp_image_tutorial.md)
-2. Place it alongside the app.
+2. Place any bmp files in a folder for conversion.
+Use separate folders for top and bottom screens.

+    Examples of how files are ordered when using multiple: `1 11 111 2 22 222` or `01 02 03 04 05 06`.
 3. Run either with or without command line args.

 ## Command line args

 ```
-PTK-led-sandbox {display} {tablet} {filename 1} {filename 2}
+PTK-led-sandbox {display} {tablet} {foldername 1} {foldername 2}
 ```

 ### Display